Office of Admissions & Outreach

 Requirements and Procedures

-To be eligible for a residency appointment, you must meet the following requirements:
+To be eligible for a General Practice Residency appointment, you must meet the following requirements:

-- Earn a DDS or DMD degree prior to the appointment start date from a dental school accredited by the American Dental Association
+- Hold a DDS or DMD degree issued by a dental school accredited by the U.S. ADA’s Commission on Dental Accreditation (CODA) by the start of the program

 - Be a U.S. citizen or permanent resident

 There are three steps to the application process:

 - Submit your application through the Postdoctoral Application Support Service (ADEA PASS).
 You must include the following: personal essay, curriculum vitae (CV), official dental school transcript, unofficial transcripts from all undergraduate/graduate schools, three PASS evaluation forms (PEFs), dean's institution evaluation and scores from the NBDE exam.

 - Register with the Postdoctoral Dental Matching Program to obtain a match code number and submit a rank order list.
 The Match Program is a centralized selection service that matches applicants to programs.